What Does a Bachelors Degree Program Consist Of?

 Choosing a Major

-Bachelor's degree-seeking students must choose a major, often no later than the end of their second year, to focus the majority of his or her studies on.
-The major is the subject that the degree is 'in'; chemistry majors earn a Bachelor of Science in Chemistry, for example.
-At many schools, the student takes half his or her courses in the major and closely related fields.
+Bachelor's degree-seeking students must choose a major, often no later than the end of their second year, to focus the remainder of their studies.
+For example, chemistry majors earn a Bachelor of Science in Chemistry.
+At many schools, the student takes roughly half his or her courses in the major and closely related fields.

 Areas of Study